Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/web-scripts.md

 Web Script implementation is now complete.

-To try out the Hello World Web Script we first need to deploy it by copying the files to the correct directory in the Alfresco Content Services installation, see below for locations.
-Then refresh the web scripts from the `http://{host}:{port}/alfresco/service/index` page so Alfresco Content Services knows about it.
+To try out the Hello World Web Script we first need to deploy it by copying the files to the correct directory in the Content Services installation, see below for locations.
+Then refresh the web scripts from the `http://{host}:{port}/alfresco/service/index` page so Content Services knows about it.
 And then invoke it using the URL in a browser as follows:

 ![dev-extensions-repo-web-scripts-invoke-helloworld]({% link content-services/images/dev-extensions-repo-web-scripts-invoke-helloworld.png %})

 Most of the time the content that is returned is provided indirectly via a **controller**.
 The controller sets up the `model` containing the data that should be passed over to the template.
-Controllers can be implemented in both JavaScript (this is server side JavaScript, Alfresco Content Services provides this by embedding the Rhino JavaScript engine) and Java.
+Controllers can be implemented in both JavaScript (this is server side JavaScript, Content Services provides this by embedding the Rhino JavaScript engine) and Java.
 Let's add a JavaScript controller for the Hello World Web Script.
 It will put a property called `message` in the `model`.
 This new property will contain a slightly improved Hello World message that includes the name of the logged in user.
 Here is the controller implementation: